 If you’re choosing between two different types of Mac, or two generations of the same Mac, you may be wondering just how much of a difference the processors will make.

-While most of the Macs launched since autumn 2020 feature Apple’s own processors: either the M1, the M1 Pro and M1 Max, or the M1 Ultra, there are still some Intel processors in the line up.
+While most of the Macs launched since autumn 2020 feature Apple’s own processors: either the M1, the M1 Pro and M1 Max, or the M1 Ultra, or the M2 which was introduced in June 2022, there are still some Intel processors in the line up.
 And, of course, if you are looking at buying a discounted discontinued model from a reseller, or a refurbished or second-hand Mac, you will be confronted by many different processor options.

 Luckily in this Mac processor comparison we aren’t just interested in Apple’s new M1 series of processors that have marked the beginning of its transition away from Intel, we will also compare the various types of Intel processor Apple has used, including the differences between the Intel processor generations (e.g. Kaby Lake, Coffee Lake, Sandy Bridge, Ivy Bridge).
 We will also discuss what you can expect from an i3, i5, i7, i9 or even a Xeon processor.